atlc/bham-event-scraper/README.md

 [AWAY] Legion at Charleston Battery (Friday, July 5 @6:30 p.m.
 CT)

+### Stallions

+[**HOME**] USFL CONFERENCE CHAMPIONSHIP VS MICHIGAN PANTHERS (Saturday, June 8, 3:00 PM ET)

+### Squadron

+The Birmingham Squadron are either currently out of season, or now in season but I haven't seen what the calendar looks like and consequently haven't written a scraper for it yet

 ---

-Data last scraped 6/7/2024, 3:30:50 PM.
+Data last scraped 6/7/2024, 4:59:12 PM, taking 83.0 seconds.
 If I'm broken, ping /u/NotFlameRetardant and tell him he's a bad bot dad.